rage/java-programming/data/part-9/3-object-polymorphism.md

 <!-- - Tunnet käsitteen perintähierarkia.
 - Ymmärrät että olio voidaan esittää kaikkien sen todellisten tyyppien avulla. -->
 - You are familiar with the concept of inheritance hierarchy.
-- You understand that an object can be represented through all its actual types.
+- You understand that an object can be represented through all of its actual types.